pratikunterwegs/klepto-move-evol/README.md

     kleptomove-ms.Rproj # the RStudio project file
     ```

-5. Prepare shell scripts to run the _Kleptomove_ simulation using `scripts\xx_make_kleptomove_batchfile.R`.
+5. Prepare shell scripts to run the _Kleptomove_ simulation using `scripts/xx_make_kleptomove_batchfile.R`.
 This creates a script which repeatedly calls the `kleptomove.exe` program with different parameter combinations, overwriting the default `bin/config.ini` file present in _Kleptomove_ as appropriate.

-    This generates a `.bat` file with a time and data in the filename, for example `scripts/scripts\runs_2022-02-14_13_49_42.bat`.
+    This generates a `.bat` file with a time and data in the filename, for example `scripts/scripts/runs_2022-02-14_13_49_42.bat`.
 This, or similar files, should be copied into `Kleptomove/bin/Release/`, for it to access the simulation executable.

 ### Run simulation replicates